Jacobian-Adaptive Weighting for Stability: Enhancing Long-term Rollout of Neural Partial Differential Equation Solvers via Spatially-Adaptive Regularization: Introduction

 \section{Introduction}

-Data-driven surrogate models have emerged as a new paradigm for traditional CFD.
+Data-driven surrogate models have emerged as a new paradigm for traditional Computational Fluid Dynamics (CFD).
 By learning resolution-invariant mappings, methods such as the Fourier Neural Operator (FNO) \cite{li2020fourier} and DeepONet \cite{lu2021learning} significantly outperform conventional numerical solvers in computational efficiency.
 However, when these neural architectures are leveraged to construct autoregressive models for time-series predictions, their long-horizon rollouts are frequently hindered by instability.
 As noted by Brandstetter et al. \cite{brandstetter2022message}, the continuous accumulation of approximation errors during iterative rollouts leads to a severe distribution shift problem, which ultimately triggers unphysical divergent behaviors.

 To mitigate this autoregressive instability, a straightforward approach is to enforce strict Lipschitz continuity across the entire network.
 Global regularization techniques based on this idea, such as Spectral Normalization \cite{miyato2018spectral}, mathematically enforce a global upper bound on the Lipschitz constant by constraining the spectral norm of the weight matrices, a property that can be utilized to ensure contractive dynamics in physical simulations.
 Yet, in the context of simulating physical systems, such global constraints uniformly damp high-frequency features, inevitably leading to severe over-smoothing that washes out critical physical details like sharp gradients and shocks.
 To guarantee asymptotic stability, the model must be globally contractive; however, capturing local high-frequency features requires the mapping to be locally expansive.
 This fundamental contradiction causes uniform constraints to often produce over-smoothed predictions lacking physical fidelity, resembling the effects of excessive artificial viscosity.
-Another common alternative involves physics-informed methods based on soft constraints (e.g., PINNs \cite{raissi2019physics}), which, although avoiding forced smoothing, frequently suffer from optimization pathologies during long-term integration \cite{wang2021understanding, krishnapriyan2021characterizing}, making it difficult to effectively suppress error propagation.